Leslie S.T. Fang, MD PhD

 “As health care professionals, it is up to dentists to make well-informed decisions about their patients and practices.”

-Coronavirus has a global reach and is in all 50 states, causing unprecedented havoc in every phase of our lives.
-Aggressive steps at containment are in play, and the world is mustering its resources in addressing the pandemic.
-Researchers are racing to come up with a solution and more than 50 drugs are being clinically investigated.
+Coronavirus has a global reach, is in over 200 countries and in all 50 states, causing unprecedented havoc in every phase of our lives.
+Aggressive steps at containment changed to mitigation but escalating deaths are grim recognition of the pandemic.
+Researchers and clinicians are racing to come up with a solution and more than 50 drugs are being investigated clinically.

 COVID-19, the disease caused by SARS-CoV-2, is highly contagious with a rapid velocity of transmission.
-The disease appears to have a fatality rate that is lower than its predecessors, SARS-CoV-1 and MERS-CoV-2, and the majority of the fatality is in elderly patients and in patients with pre-existing underlying chronic diseases such as cardiovascular disease, diabetes mellitus, hypertension and chronic obstructive pulmonary disease.
-However, there are young and healthy patients succumbing, heightening the fear of this disease.
+The disease appears to have a fatality rate that is lower than its predecessors, SARS-CoV-1 and MERS-CoV-2, and the majority of the fatality is in elderly patients and in patients with pre-existing underlying chronic diseases such as cardiovascular disease, diabetes mellitus, hypertension, and chronic obstructive pulmonary disease.
+However, there are innumerable young and healthy patients succumbing to the disease, heightening the fear of this disease.

-In 80% of the cases, COVID-19—particularly in young, healthy patients—is mild and those affected would have symptoms similar to those of a cold or flu.
-In 15% of cases, the development of progressive respiratory symptoms may necessitate hospitalization.
-In 5% of cases, the patients are critically ill and would require intensive care unit support.
+In 80% of the cases, COVID-19, particularly in young, healthy patients, is mild and those affected would have symptoms similar to those of a cold or flu.
+In 15% of the cases, the development of progressive respiratory symptoms may necessitate hospitalization.
+In 5% of the cases, the patients are critically ill and would require intensive care unit support.
 The overall fatality is estimated to be about 2%.

 The modes of transmission include droplets, surface contact, fecal-oral route and by aerosolization during procedures.
-Transmission by asymptomatic carriers have been reported.
+An increasing prevalence of asymptomatic carriers and transmission by asymptomatic carriers have been reported.

-Although vaccines have been developed at warp-speed in the United States, Israel, Queensland and in China, it is expected that it would take too long for the vaccines to be deployed during this epidemic because of the time it takes for safety testing and for clinical trials.
-Clinical trials with antiviral agents such as Remdesivir, chloroquine, hyperimmune globulin and others are in place and would hopefully help with the development of effective therapeutic agents.
+Although vaccines have been developed at warp-speed pace in the United States, Israel, Queensland and in China, it is expected that it would take too long for the vaccines to be deployed during this epidemic because of the time it takes for safety testing and for clinical trials.
+Clinical trials with antiviral agents such as Remdesivir, chloroquine, hydroxychloroquine, hyperimmune globulin, convalescent blood, stem cell therapy, and others are in place and would hopefully help with the development of effective therapeutic agents.

-Recommendations continue to be predicated upon information that arises daily, and you should be mindful of the situation in your local community and the continuing global evolution of the disease.
+Recommendations continue to be predicated upon information that arises daily and you should be mindful of the situation in your local community and the continuing evolution of the disease globally.

 Risk to the Dental Professional